6G-SANDBOX/TNLCM/docs/README.md

 │  ├─ database               // folder that handler the connection with MongoDB database using mongoengine.
 │  ├─ exceptions             // folder that handler the creation of custom exceptions.
 │  ├─ jenkins                // folder that handler the connection with Jenkins for tn deployment.
-│  ├─ logs                   // folder that handler log creation.
+│  ├─ logs                   // folder that handler the logs configuration.
 │  ├─ mail                   // folder that handler the configuration to use flask_mail.
 │  ├─ models                 // folder that contains the database models.
 │  ├─ repository             // folder that handler the connection to any repository.